danielzmeow/CSE142/README.md

     return answers;
 }
 ```

-For the `double millis`, it is the value it requires to pass in.
-And for the `double answers`, it is the value it returns.
+In `double millis`, the parameter is required as input.
+Meanwhile, `double answers` is what the method returns.

-There is a simple way to convert double to `int`
+There exists a straightforward technique to cast a double to an `int`:

 ```java
 double weeks = (int) (days / 7);